 Better Blades: Some cartridge razors are made of inferior steel.
 This means that they may dull quickly, pick up more bacteria and can cause more shaving mishaps.
-Double-edge razors are made of superior, single-source stainless steel.
-This is what helps a safety razor maintain its sharp double edge and cut hair with minimal pressure.
+Straight razors are made of superior, single-source stainless steel.
+This is what helps a safety razor maintain its sharp edge and cut hair with minimal pressure.

 Better For Your Skin: Contrary to the belief that more blades get any extra little hairs on the face, all you’re really doing is increasing your chances of having razor burn or ingrown hairs.
-A safety razor eliminates this because you’re just using one very sharp, well-angled blade.
+A straight razor eliminates this because you’re just using one very sharp, well-angled blade.
 You only need to pass over an area 2-3 times, in short, light-handed strokes.
 Naturally, this reduces your chances of skin irritation!

 Better Access: In many cases, the blade’s slimmer design enables improved access and removal of hair in tough-to-reach areas like under the nose and neck crevices.
 A patchy shave is an amateur shave.

 Still looking for more information on safety razors?
 Check out our frequently asked questions or reach out to our Grooming Experts.
 We’re happy to answer any questions you may have and help guide you to better shaving.